hkaramian/RobustVideoMatting-For-Nuke/README.md

 ## Usage

 <p align="center">
-Simply connect your input or choose file path !
+Simply connect your input, or choose file path !
+If you use node input, it will make a png seq precomp first.
+For feeding directely a file, you need to have it as .mp4 or png sequence.
+Once job get done, roto matte node will be created.
+Input precomp and result will be saved in "KM_RVM_Data" folder beside your nuke project.

 <img src="documentation/images/KM_RVM.jpg">